Jimmy McRae: Career

 Throughout his career, McRae drove for a number of different teams, including Vauxhall, Opel & Ford reaching a pinnacle during his spell in the Rothmans Rally Team, driving an Opel Manta 400.
 During his time at Rothmans, his teammates were Ari Vatanen, Walter Röhrl and Henri Toivonen.
 He then progressed to the MG Metro 6R4.

 Though mostly retired from motorsport now, McRae still occasionally competes on historic rallies and some Scottish Rally Championship events, with some occasional outings on the Wales Rally GB.
 In 2006 he won the Roger Albert Clark Rally in a Stobart Motorsport sponsored Mark 2 Ford Escort.

 In September 2008, McRae was one of a number of ex-world and British champions to take part in the Colin McRae Forest Stages Rally in memory of his son, who died in 2007.
 He drove a Porsche 911 on the rally.
 The impressive entry list included ex-World Championship drivers Hannu Mikkola, Ari Vatanen, Björn Waldegård, Stig Blomqvist, Malcolm Wilson, Russell Brookes, Andrew Cowan and Louise Aitken-Walker.

 McRae took part in the 2014 British Historic Championship in a Firenza Can Am finishing fourth.
 He also took part in the 2014 Wales Rally GB for the first time in ten years.
-In early August 2024 he won his class driving a Mk1 Escort on the Grampian Forest Rally, celebrating 50 years in the sport.
+In early August 2024, he won his class driving a Mk1 Escort on the Grampian Forest Rally, celebrating 50 years in the sport.

 Other Racing

-In 1985, Jimmy took part in a Ford Escort Celebrity race at Brands Hatch, where the field was a mix of Rally and Rallycross drivers.
+In 1985, McRae took part in a Ford Escort Celebrity race at Brands Hatch, where the field was a mix of Rally and Rallycross drivers.

-In 1990, Jimmy contested four rounds of the British Touring Car Championship in an Ecosse Motorsport BMW M3.
-His best result was 10th (5th in class) on his debut in the 1 Hour Endurance race at Donington Park, sharing with Hugh Chalmers.
-He wasn't eligible for points however, and his only points finish would be 9th in Class at Silverstone.
-Nevertheless, the BMW works team were impressed enough to be rumoured to be looking to hire Jimmy for the 1991 Season but the required funding couldn't be found.
+In 1990, McRae contested four rounds of the British Touring Car Championship in an Ecosse Motorsport BMW M3.
+His best result was tenth (fifth in class) on his debut in the 1 Hour Endurance race at Donington Park, sharing with Hugh Chalmers.
+He was not eligible for points however, and his only points finish would be ninth in Class at Silverstone.
+Nevertheless, the BMW works team were impressed enough to be rumoured to be looking to hire McRae for the 1991 season but the required funding couldn't be found.

-Also in 1990, Jimmy raced at Birmingham in the TVR Tuscan Challenge.
-He qualified 2nd, alongside former double British Touring Car Champion Chris Hodgetts and finished 5th on the road.
-He was later promoted to 4th after Ian Flux was disqualified for performing an illegal practice start.
+Also in 1990, McRae raced at Birmingham in the TVR Tuscan Challenge.
+He qualified second, alongside former double British Touring Car Champion Chris Hodgetts and finished fifth on the road.
+He was later promoted to fourth after Ian Flux was disqualified for performing an illegal practice start.

-He also had a couple of outings in Caterham racing.
+McRae also had a couple of outings in Caterham racing.